transloadit/uppy/website/src/docs/aws-s3.md

 Limit the amount of uploads going on at the same time.
 This is passed through to [XHRUpload](/docs/xhrupload#limit-0); see its documentation page for details.
 Set to `0` to disable limiting.

+### `getResponseData(responseText, response)`

+> This is an advanced option intended for use with _almost_ S3-compatible storage solutions.

+Customize response handling once an upload is completed.
+This passes the function through to @uppy/xhr-upload, see its [documentation](https://uppy.io/docs/xhr-upload/#getResponseData-responseText-response) for API details.

+This option is useful when uploading to an S3-like service that doesn't reply with an XML document, but with something else such as JSON.

 ### `locale: {}`

 Localize text that is shown to the user.